Before you enable Credit Invoices

 The refund action is used when a credit payment is refunded as a refund transaction.
 This event creates a new credit payment that records the id of the original credit payment that was refunded and the id of the new refund transaction that the value was converted to.

 Previously Recurly issued credits on the same invoice as charges, treating the issued credit as a credit payment at the same time.
 If not all of the credit was used, a new uninvoiced credit was created on the account for the remaining balance.
-These "carryforward" credits are no longer created once the Credit Invoices feature is enabled, but some will likely still exist uninvoiced on your customer accounts.
+Once the Credit Invoices feature is enabled, these "carryforward" credits are no longer created, but some will likely still exist uninvoiced on your customer accounts.

-To transition existing uninvoiced carryforward credits on your customer accounts to the new credit invoice structure, Recurly will put all uninvoiced carryforward credits on an account on to a new credit invoice as soon a the Credit Invoices feature is enabled.
+To transition existing uninvoiced carryforward credits on your customer accounts to the new credit invoice structure, Recurly will automatically put all uninvoiced carryforward credits on an account onto a new credit invoice as soon as the Credit Invoices feature is enabled.
 This credit invoice will have a special origin of carryforward_credit to help you identify at the invoice level that the credit invoice represents the balance of already issued credit, not new credit.
 The invoice will include this specific customer note: "This invoice represents the remaining credit balance of previously issued credits."

-Any uninvoiced credits on the account that have yet to be issued to the customer, so they are not carryforward credit, will be issued on a regular credit invoice at the next invoicing event.
-For example, if a one-off custom credit is sitting on the account uninvoiced, when the Credit Invoices feature is enabled, the credit adjustment will remain uninvoiced until the customer's renewal or next billing event.
-The credit will not be put on an origin carryforward_credit invoice.
+Any uninvoiced credits on the account that have yet to be issued to the customer, and thus are not carryforward credits, must be invoiced via the API or will be issued on a regular credit invoice at the next invoicing event.
+For example, if a one-off custom credit is sitting on the account uninvoiced, when the Credit Invoices feature is enabled, the credit adjustment will remain uninvoiced until the customer's renewal or next billing event, or until the custom credit is invoiced via the API.
+The credit will not be put on an origin carryforward_credit invoice, and it will not be applied to any charge invoices until it's been invoiced.

 Jump In Invoice Numbers